fahad1985lab/Smart--Contracts--Verification--With--Agda/README.md

-# Verification of Bitcoin's Smart Contracts in Agda using Weakest Preconditions for Access Control
+# Verification of Bitcoin Script in Agda using Weakest Preconditions for Access Control

 ## Code in Agda